 Initially, I feel it is important to develop a relationship via face-to-face sessions.
 However, once the relationship feels established I am happy to offer sessions via telephone, video or email if practical problems prevent you from attending in person.
 I feel it is important to have regular sessions, so would rather have contact in one of these forms than a gap in treatment.

-I allow up to three cancellations per calendar year which you do not pay for.
+For psychotherapy, I allow up to 3 cancellations per calendar year which you do not pay for.
 This is in addition to the sessions I cancel for planned absence (such as holidays), and unplanned absence (such as sickness).
-For information, I tend to take 3–4 weeks holiday in the summer and 2 weeks at Christmas and Easter.
+For information, I tend to take 3 to 4 weeks holiday in the summer and 2 weeks at Christmas and Easter.

 If/once you use up these annual cancellations I charge at your standard session rate, no matter how much notice you give.